QTechTheory/VQD/README.md

 ### Virtual device instantiation and customisation

-A virtual device in our system holds descriptions of various physical quantum devices, encapsulating the characteristic of devices like architecture, legitimate operations, and every error that comes with every operations.
+A virtual device in our system holds descriptions of various physical quantum devices, encapsulating the characteristic of devices like architecture, legitimate operations, and every error that comes with every operation.
 Our noise descriptions generally have complete-positive map forms.

 To create these device descriptions, we provide functions that align with specific quantum device types

-- ``TrappedIonOxford[]`` for the multi-node ion traps based on University of Oxford devices.
+- ``TrappedIonOxford[]`` for the multi-node ion traps based on the University of Oxford devices.
 - ``NVCenterDelft[]`` for the NV-center diamonds based on the University of Delft devices.
 - ``RydbergHub[]`` for the Rydberg neutral atoms based on the University of Strathclyde devices.
 - ``SiliconDelft[]`` for the Si/SiGe spin qubits based on the University of Delft devices.
-- ``SuperconductingHub[]`` for the superconducting transmond qubits based on the University of Oxford devices.
+- ``SuperconductingHub[]`` for the superconducting transmon qubits based on the University of Oxford devices.

 These functions do not come with default parameters.
 Users must set these parameters, reflecting the fundamental characteristics of their devices.
 Here is an example of how to set parameters for the `TrappedIonOxford` function: